intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 I plan to continue refactoring and evolving this to provide a better organization and grouping.
 However, since this may give someone a useful starting point, I'm publishing it as-is for now.

 ___
+**Usage Senarios:**

-Usage: Consider for a moment that you are assigned a role on a massively large project.
+Consider for a moment that you are assigned a role on a massively large project.
 How do you even begin to organize your thoughts, artifacts, and work-streams?

 Now, imagine that these kinds of massively large (or even just fairly large) projects occur with some frequency - either within your organization - or in different organizations, over the arc of your career.